Hardi185/ReactJS/Redux.md

 ## Installation Steps:

 - **React Redux:** Provides bindings for React and Redux, enabling components to access and interact with the Redux store easily.
-- **@reduxjs/toolkit:** Simplifies Redux setup with utilities like configureStore, createSlice, and built-in best practices (e.g., immutability and middleware setup).
+- **@reduxjs/toolkit:** Redux Toolkit is a library designed to simplify the process of managing state in applications using Redux.
+Simplifies Redux setup with utilities like configureStore, createSlice, and built-in best practices (e.g., immutability and middleware setup).

 To install React Redux and @reduxjs/toolkit using npm, follow these steps: